 Gladiator uses the project management tool Wrike for tracking tasks, scope, and timelines.
 It allows the team to stay on the same page by communicating in the context of the project, making the project history and details accessible by documenting deadlines, specific team member assignments, and upcoming projects.

 This messaging platform allows the Gladiator team the ability to organize our conversations based on client, project, topic, etc. Ensuring that all of the appropriate stakeholders are included and have the opportunity to chime in.
-Here are some of the channels we have:
+Here are some of the channels we have that support remote team building:

 - 10 at 10 – as discussed earlier